 What is the best treatment for rosacea?

 Many people don’t even realize that they have rosacea.
 They sometimes even do not know that they have to treat their skin or visit a doctor.
 It can’t be cured but there are solutions!
 Maybe you have to change your diet to avoid the irritated skin.
 Maybe you have to rethink your skincare.
 Ask your dermatologist what to use and what to stay away from.
-Look at the dos and dons below.
+Look at the dos and don’ts below.

 A common skin treatment is a great skincare regime with the right ingredients.
-A light therapy or for the big visible vessels a IPL or laser treatment could be of help.
+A light therapy or for the big visible vessels a IPL or laser treatment could be helpful.
 This method helps to reduce the visible vessels by targeting the red blood cells in the vessels, heating them and therefore gluing the vessel walls together.
 By this method the appearance of the blue and big red vessels can be reduced.
 A red light therapy reduces the inflammation and even the skin tone.

 Can rosacea be cured?

-Rosacea cannot be cured there are however multiple ways to deal with the skin condition and minimize the symptoms:
+Rosacea can not be cured there are however multiple ways to deal with the skin condition and minimize the symptoms:

 - Visit your dermatologist and use the products/medicine they prescribe